brunopoeta/db-local-sync/readme.md

 ## What is it?
 DB-Local-Sync is a very small nodejs package that keeps your local database in sync with a remote database, for development purposes.

+## Limitations
+Right now, DB-Local-Sync only works with MySQL databases.
+But I'm already working on MongoDB support.

 ## How does it work?
 You simply set the configuration file with the local and remote databases and a time interval.
 It will check every N minutes if there are changes and you will get a notification to update it.
 That's it.